Creating life inside of you makes you want the very best for yourself and your baby!

-If you are the kind of person who likes to know exactly what’s going into your body this prenatal vitamin may be perfect for you because it’s so transparent.
+If you are the kind of person who likes to know exactly what’s going into your body this prenatal vitamin may be perfect for you!
 They tell you exactly what’s in it, where it comes, how it can benefit you.

 Nutrients Included: Folate (1000 mcg), Choline (55mg), Omega 3 – DHA ( 350 mg), Iron (18 mg), Vitamin B12 (8 mcg), Vitamin D (2000 IU), Iodine (150 mcg) & many others.